formsandflows/PACo/Documentation/PACoCo.md

 `Set(glb_Redirect, true)`

-When setting this global variable to false and then running App.OnStart, the user is not navigated back to the screen in the global variable "glb_RedirectScreen" and the code in button "btn_Start" can be changed to your liking.
+When setting this global variable to false and then running App.OnStart, the user is not redirected back to the screen in the global variable "glb_RedirectScreen" and the code in button "btn_Start" can be changed to your liking.

 ### Start screen
-The start screen is the screen started when the app is started.
+The start screen is the first screen used when the app is started.
 The property "Onvisible" of the start screen has one line of code which selects the button "btn_Start".
 The property "OnSelect" of the button "btn_Start" has code which needs to be run only once.
 At the end of the code, the user is navigated to the home screen.

 With this setup, the user starting the app sees a spinner as soon as possible.